davidborland/QScientific/README.md

 # QScientific
-A set of Qt widgets for scientific visualization
+A set of Qt widgets designed for scientific visualization

 * QDoubleSlider:  Basically just some glue to combine a QSlider with a QDoubleSpinBox to enable floating-point sliders (Qt only has integer-valued sliders).